-The SQL INTERSECT query allows you to return the results of 2 or more "select" queries.
-However, it only returns the rows selected by all queries.
+The SQL INTERSECT operator is used to return the results of 2 or more SELECT statements.
+However, it only returns the rows selected by all queries or data sets.
 If a record exists in one query and not in the other, it will be omitted from the INTERSECT results.

-The syntax for the SQL INTERSECT query is:
+The syntax for the SQL INTERSECT operator is:

-The following is an example of an SQL INTERSECT query that has one field with the same data type:
+The following is a SQL INTERSECT operator example that has one field with the same data type:

-The following is an SQL INTERSECT query that uses an SQL ORDER BY clause:
+The following is an INTERSECT example that uses a ORDER BY clause:

 The supplier_name / company_name fields are in position #2 in the result set.